The Carolina Dog: Unraveling the Mysteries of America's Ancient Canine Companion

 Breed Group: A Versatile Canine Companion

 The Carolina Dog falls into the category of primitive or pariah dogs.
-These breeds are characterized by their ancient lineage, often having evolved without much human intervention.
+These breeds are characterised by their ancient lineage, often having evolved without much human intervention.
 Despite their primitive roots, Carolina Dogs have seamlessly transitioned into modern domestic life, showcasing their versatility as loyal companions.

 Breed Size: Medium and Agile

 One of the most distinctive features of the Carolina Dog is its coat, which is typically short and dense.
-Coat colors range from ginger to pale buff, with characteristic dark markings on the ears, back, and tail.
+Coat colours range from ginger to pale buff, with characteristic dark markings on the ears, back, and tail.
 Their appearance is reminiscent of the wild dogs from which they descended, giving them an alluring, untamed beauty.

 Do Carolina Dogs Howl?